-Jessie Lau is a writer and award-winning journalist in London.
+Jessie Lau is a London-based writer and award-winning journalist from Hong Kong

-Hi there—I’m a writer, editor and journalist telling global stories with an intersectional feminist approach.
-Born and raised in Hong Kong, I’ve spent a decade covering human rights, politics and culture from Asia, Europe and the United States.
-My essays and reportage have appeared in The Guardian, BBC, Los Angeles Review of Books, CNN, The Economist, Times Literary Supplement, WIRED, and many more publications.
-I was shortlisted for the inaugural Philip Hoare Prize for global creative non-fiction writing, and my reporting has been recognised by the World Associate of News Publishers, among others.
+I’m an independent writer and journalist telling global stories with an intersectional feminist approach.
+I’ve spent the past decade covering human rights, politics and culture from Asia, Europe and the United States.
+My work has appeared in The Guardian, Los Angeles Review of Books, BBC, Times Literary Supplement, The Economist, CNN and many more publications.

-I’m the founder of New Tide, the UK’s only East and Southeast Asian journalism network, head of magazine editorial at NüVoices, a non-profit supporting women working on China topics, and contributing editor at Translator, a publication of translated journalism.
-I’m open to commissions and pitches; you can learn more about me and the non-journalistic projects I take on—including teaching, consulting and copywriting for think tanks, charities or corporate clients—here.
+I’m founder of New Tide, Britain’s only East and Southeast Asian journalism network, head of the magazine team at NüVoices, a non-profit supporting women working on China topics, and contributing editor at Translator, a publication of translated journalism.
+I was shortlisted for the Philip Hoare Prize for creative non-fiction and my reporting has been recognised by the World Association of News Publishers.
+Feel free to reach out and learn more

 Featured stories